st0n-apt/project-x/README.md

 Clone git repository with `git clone https://github.com/st0n-apt/project-x`

-Go to project-x/web and run it using either `ng serve` to start the localhost at http://localhost:4200  or `ng serve` and `npm install && npm start` to use it as a Windows 10 app.
+Go to project-x/web and run it using `ng serve` to start the localhost at http://localhost:4200

+You can also use `ng serve` and `npm install && npm start` to use it as a Windows 10 app with Electron.

 ### Running end-to-end tests